 You may get a notice that there will be a visitation or viewing before a funeral.
 This is something you should consider going to, especially if you are close to anyone in the family of the person who has passed.

-A visitation is an event that enables family, friends, and associates the opportunity to express sympathy to the family of the deceased.
-It is generally held at a funeral home.
-You may arrive at any time during the posted visiting hours.
-You are normally welcome to stay as long as you wish during the hours of the event, but you may leave after you speak to each of the family members.
+A funeral visitation is an event that gives family, friends, and associates the opportunity to express sympathy to the family of the deceased.
+It is generally held at a funeral home, a place of worship, or, in some cases, the home of the deceased or a close relative.

 Who Should Attend the Visitation